MillyCodes/CodeLog/log.md

 **Today's Progress**: React Tutorial

 **Thoughts**: I checked out a pretty cool React tutorial to build an app with the open weather API, I had previously done one with Node and Express so I figured I try this since it didn't have any React.
 It was easy to follow and it came out pretty nice.
-It just isn't responsive.
+It just isn't responsive so it needs to be fixed!

 **Link(s) to work**: [React Weather App Tutorial](https://www.youtube.com/watch?v=204C9yNeOYI)